-While the water around Stockholm is welcoming, it isn’t always too warm.
+The water in and around Stockholm may look welcoming, but it isn’t always very warm.
 The same temperature feels much colder in water than in air because water has a higher density and transports heat away from the body more efficiently, so it’s easier to become chilled in water.
 That said, cold water swimming has been proven to boost mood, help the body respond to stress and even aid with memory loss.

-But the body can react strongly to the sudden change in temperature – you may have noticed that you gasp when you enter cold water, and breathe quickly initially.
-This is part of the body’s fight or flight response, as it responds to the stress caused by the cold temperature.
-As part of this response, your heart rate increases, and sugar and fat are released into the bloodstream so your body can generate more energy.
-Your blood is also redirected away from your skin to your muscles and organs to keep as much heat as possible in the core.
+Keep in mind that the body can react strongly to sudden changes in temperature.
+For example, you may have noticed that you gasp when you enter cold water and breathe quickly initially.
+This is part of the body’s fight or flight response as it responds to the stress caused by the cold temperature.
+As part of this response, your heart rate increases and sugar and fat are released into the bloodstream to generate more energy.
+Blood is also directed away from the skin to muscles and organs to keep as much heat as possible in the core of the body.

-These changes can affect how you and your body feel while in the water and afterwards.
+These changes can affect how your body feels when you’re in the water and afterwards.
 If the water temperature is low, you may also have less sensation in your hands and feet so be careful getting in and out of the water.
-Your body will be using up a lot of energy generating the fight or flight response and keeping you warm and so you may feel tired after swimming in cold water.
-It is important that you listen to your body and eat to replenish the energy used up.
-The idea that you shouldn’t eat before swimming is a myth so you can eat and get some energy before and after swimming!
+Your body will be using up a lot of energy keeping you warm so you could also feel tired after swimming in cold water.
+It’s important to listen to your body and replenish the energy you’ve used up.
+This is why it’s good to eat both before and after swimming, especially in cold water.

-If you’re staying active and/or the water isn’t that cold, you may still get quite warm from swimming and being active in the water.

-Your body still sweats when underwater if it’s working hard, but without the usual signs of feeling sweaty or thirsty.
-Because of this, it’s important that you remember to drink enough when swimming to make up for water lost by sweating.
-One sign to drink more is if you’re breathing heavily, which is caused by the body working at a high intensity.
-If you’re working hard enough to increase your breathing it’s likely you’re also working hard enough to work up a sweat.
+Your body still sweats in water if you’re working hard, just you don’t always feel sweaty or thirsty.
+This is why it’s important to drink while swimming to make up for water lost through sweating.
+One sign that you should drink more is if you’re breathing heavily.
+This means you’re working at a high intensity.
+And it’s most likely that you’re also swimming hard enough to work up a sweat.
 So bring a water bottle!

-While some people believe it isn’t necessary to wear suncream when swimming because water offers protection, you can get sunburnt in the water!
-Sunburn is caused by UV-B ultraviolet rays, which are partially absorbed by water, but this won’t be sufficient to prevent damage when swimming near the surface.
-In addition to this, the cooling feeling of the water will likely make you less aware of the heat of the sun reaching your skin and you may stay out in the sun for longer than you would out of the water.
+Water offers little or no protection from the sun’s rays and you can actually get sunburned in the water.
+Sunburn is caused by UV-B ultraviolet rays, which are partially absorbed by water although not sufficiently enough to prevent damage when you swim near the surface.
+Also, the cooling effect of water makes you less aware of the heat of the sun reaching your skin, which means you may stay in the sun longer than if you weren’t in the water.

-As well as protecting your skin, your eyes are at risk of damage from the sun, which is increased when spending time around water as the sun’s rays are reflected off the water as well as coming directly from the sun.
-It’s best to wear a hat or sunglasses with UV absorption when out in the sun, and don’t underestimate the light that can be reflected from water!
+As well as your skin, your eyes are at risk of damage from the sun.
+This is increased when you spend time in and around water since the sun’s rays are reflected off the water as well as coming directly from the sun.
+It’s best to wear a hat or sunglasses with UV protection and remember not to underestimate the amount of light reflected by the water.